-The watercourses within the study area were classified into three habitat zones.
+The tributary of Baxter Creek with the study area was classified into three (3) habitat zones.
 Habitat zones are determined and differentiated based on presence of barriers, substrate composition, channel morphology, riparian habitat, percent in-stream cover, hydrological connection and unique features.
-The habitat zone locations have been illustrated in Figure 1.1 and attributes have been provided in Table 3.5.
+The habitat zone locations have been illustrated in Figure 1.1 and attributes are provided in Table 3.5.

-The watercourse to Baxter Creek provides direct fish habitat within the subject study area to the fish community.
-Specifically, the habitat provides sources of hydrological connections, cover and feeding habitat, breeding areas, nutrients and sediments, and food supply to fish.
-These attributes are important for the sustainability of the cold-water fish community of the watercourse.
+The watercourse to Baxter Creek has a cold water thermal regime and provides both direct and indirect fish habitat within the study area.
+Specifically, the habitat provides sources of hydrological connections, cover and feeding habitat, breeding and nursery habitat, overwintering habitat, nutrients and sediments, and food supply to fish.
+These attributes are important for the sustainability of the cold water fish community of the watercourse.
+During fish community sampling two (2) fish species were observed.

-The associated headwater drainage features (Habitat Zones 2 and 3) provide indirect fish habitat downstream to the watercourse (Habitat Zone 1).
-Specifically, it provides marginal seasonal hydrological connections, sources of nutrients, sediments and food supply inputs to the downstream fish habitat.
+Two headwater drainage features were identified within the study area (Habitat Zones 2 and 3).
+They both provided indirect fish habitat.
+Specifically, seasonal hydrological connection, sources of nutrients, sediments and food supply inputs to the downstream fish habitat.